-Even if we obtain marketing approval for razuprotafib or any other product candidates that we may develop or acquire in the future, these product candidates may not gain market acceptance among physicians, third-party payors, patients and others in the medical community.
+Even if we obtain marketing approval for one or more of our product candidates, these product candidates may not gain market acceptance among physicians, third-party payors, patients and others in the medical community.
 In addition, market acceptance of any approved products depends on a number of other factors, including:

-- the efficacy and safety of the product, as demonstrated in clinical trials; - the clinical indications for which the product is approved and the label approved by regulatory authorities for use with the product, including any warnings that may be required on the label; - acceptance by physicians and patients of the product as a safe and effective treatment and the willingness of the target patient population to try new therapies and of physicians to prescribe new therapies; - the cost, safety and efficacy of treatment in relation to alternative treatments; - · the availability of adequate coverage and reimbursement by third party payors and government authorities; - relative convenience and ease of administration; - the prevalence and severity of adverse side effects; - the effectiveness of our sales and marketing efforts; and - the restrictions on the use of our products together with other medications, if any.
+- the efficacy and safety of the product, as demonstrated in clinical trials; - the clinical indications for which the product is approved and the label approved by regulatory authorities for use with the product, including any warnings that may be required on the label; - acceptance by physicians and patients of the product as a safe and effective treatment and the willingness of the target patient population to try new therapies and of physicians to prescribe new therapies; - the cost, safety and efficacy of treatment in relation to alternative treatments; - the availability of adequate coverage and reimbursement by third party payors and government authorities; - relative convenience and ease of administration; - the prevalence and severity of adverse side effects; - the effectiveness of our sales and marketing efforts; and - the restrictions on the use of our products together with other medications, if any.